Kosuke Fukudome: Chicago Cubs

 On December 11, 2007, the Chicago Cubs signed Fukudome to a four-year, $48 million contract.
 Fukudome said in an interview that one of the main reasons he chose the Chicago Cubs over the other three teams trying to sign him to their roster was because he wanted to be the first Japanese player to play for the team.
 He also thought Chicago had a great Japanese community, and that it was a great place to raise his children.

 Fukudome made his Major League debut on March 31, 2008, against the Milwaukee Brewers at Wrigley Field.
 He went 3-for-3 with a walk, including a double on his first Major League pitch, and a three-run game-tying home run off Brewers' closer Éric Gagné in the bottom of the ninth inning.
 The Brewers went on to win 4–3 in extra innings.

 In April 2008, a souvenir stand selling unlicensed Cubs apparel sold a t-shirt bearing the Cubs cartoon bear wearing oversized Harry Caray-style glasses encircled by the phrase "Horry Kow" (an Engrish play on Caray's "Holy Cow!" catchphrase) in cartoonish Asian script below.
 Mark Kolbusz, the souvenir stand operator, said the shirt was his top seller so far that season, and that 1 in 10 customers complained that it was offensive.
 After he was shown the shirt, Fukudome said through his interpreter, "I don't know what the creator of the shirt meant this to be, but they should make it right.
 Maybe the creator created it because he thought it was funny, or maybe he made it to condescend the race.
 I don't know."
 After a story on the t-shirt appeared in the Chicago Sun-Times, the Cubs ordered Kolbusz to pull the shirt off the stand and to stop production.

 After a fast start, Fukudome's 2008 MLB performance faded.
 After a .327 batting average in April, each successive month reflected less success as Fukudome batted .293 in May, .264 in June, .236 in July, .193 in August, and .178 in September, followed by .100 in the postseason.
 He ended the year with a .257 average, and a .370 slugging percentage.
 He hit .251 against right-handers, and .137 when there were 2 outs and runners in scoring position.
 Fukudome's slide was detailed in a New York Times article.

 Nonetheless, on July 7, 2008, Fukudome was voted a starter in the 2008 MLB All-Star Game.
 Cubs manager Lou Piniella defended him from criticism, and said, "[Fukudome] does such a good job in right field we hate to take him out of the lineup", and further stated the team would continue to give him more opportunities.
+He became one of only 27 rookie players in MLB history to have started an All-Star game.